pinkfrangipani/SWEN303/pt1-report.md

 1. Similarity

 Upon analysing the scenarios we had created, we found that we all had similar scenarios such as answering and creating questions.
-This meant that we could just pick one and refine it since the similar scenarios are essential.
+This meant that we could just pick one and refine it since our similar scenarios were essential to the personas and the system.

 2. Relevance to selected personas needs